 Thankfully, he is not a heavy shedder.
 Instead, he’ll shed lightly across the years and moderately during the shedding seasons.
 The best way to manage his coat and shedding is to brush him regularly.
 Many slight-allergy sufferers can live with well-brushed Airedales because they don’t shed as much as most other dogs.

 The tricky part of the Airedale’s grooming schedule is the need to bathe and trim his coat.
-Because it is tricky and time-consuming, many owners choose to take him to the groomers four times a year.
+Because it is tricky and time-consuming, many owners choose to take him to the groomer four times a year.
 But it can be costly.
 Some groomers will clip a coat with clippers, which is quicker.
 But it can make the coat softer, which some see as undesirable in the Airedale.
 Some will suggest traditional hand stripping, which is a skilled and time-consuming technique.
 Perfecting the traditional Airedale beard, eyebrows, tight-coated body, and longer undercarriage takes time.

 Breeders & Puppy Costs

 The Airedale Terrier is not a rare pup, but he isn’t all that common either.
 So, depending on where you live, you might have to travel a little to find a reputable breeder.
-But, it’s super important to work with a responsible breeder that produces healthy pups and socializes them.
+But it’s super important to work with a responsible breeder that produces healthy pups and socializes them.

 The average price of an Airedale Terrier ranges from $1,000 to $1,500.
 The price depends on demand in the area, breeder expertise and experience, and doggy bloodline.
 If you want a pup from an award-winning lineage, expect to pay much more than this.
 Good quality breeders will want to meet you in person with the pups and will provide health certificates.

 Unfortunately, there are many poor-quality breeders out there who are more concerned with profit over puppy health.
-If you find a breeder that is cagey about details, will not allow you to meet the pups ‘at home’ or pressures a sale, walk away.
+If you find a breeder that is cagey about details, will not allow you to meet the pups ‘at home’, or pressures a sale, walk away.
 Yes, the pups are likely to be initially lower in price.
 But they are more likely to be ill and unsocialized, which will cost more in the long run.

 Then there are ongoing costs to consider too.
 You’ll need to set up your home with all the things a dog needs.
 Plus, you’ll need to escape-proof your home and yard.
-Then there’s also food, medical bills, insurance, and grooming costs to consider.
+Then there are also food, medical bills, insurance, and grooming costs to consider.
 Plus, much more!
 The Airedale might not be the most expensive dog to care for, unlike a Mastiff.
 But he isn’t the smallest or cheapest either.

 Rescues & Shelters